Saving energy and tackling climate change at home and in other buildings

 The Local Authority Flexible Eligibility scheme is a government initiative that enables local authorities to set their own criteria for low-income or fuel poor households to access energy company grants towards insulation and heating improvements.

-The council's Statement of Intent gives further information.
+The council's Statement of Intent (PDF, 257 KB) gives further information about who is eligible.

 Any supplier or installer who seeks a council declaration on behalf of an eligible resident will first need to be registered with the National Energy Foundation (NEF) Supplier Network.